jimmarq/cyfunbook/README.md

 ## Future Improvements

 This eBook will be improved over time based on student feedback and industry trends.
-The following topics will be included in a future version.
+The following topics and changes will be included in a future version.

 ### Introduction